Wisconsin Collaborative for Healthcare Quality

-The Wisconsin Collaborative for Healthcare Quality (WCHQ) recognized the Choosing Wisely® campaign as a unique opportunity to educate and engage physicians and patients in meaningful conversations and actions around appropriate care at the appropriate time.
+The Wisconsin Collaborative for Healthcare Quality (WCHQ) recognized the Choosing Wisely campaign as a unique opportunity to educate and engage physicians and patients in meaningful conversations and actions around appropriate care at the appropriate time.

-WCHQ is also working with its members and health care industry vendors to create design decision support tools within EHR systems to improve access to the Choosing Wisely recommendations and other technology-based tools that assisted physicians in recognizing and acting upon appropriate Choosing Wisely recommendations.
+Working with its members and health care industry vendors, WCHQ developed decision support tools within EHR systems to improve access to the Choosing Wisely recommendations and other technology-based tools that assisted physicians in recognizing and acting upon appropriate Choosing Wisely recommendations.